danielbairamian/RL-RL/README.md

 Simply follow the installation guide for openAI, and most requirements would be satisfied.

-If you're on windows, your spinningup installation might failed because of MPI.
+If you're on windows, your spinningup installation might fail because of MPI.
 I included the exe file in the DriverInstaller folder.
 Simply run the msmpisetup.exe file and it should fix the error.
 Alternatively, you can download it from here: https://www.microsoft.com/en-us/download/details.aspx?id=57467

 An additional requirement is clr, which can be installed using "pip install pythonnet".